Being a Patient

 The dental treatment is not free; however, clinic fees are 60% of the amount a private dentist would charge.
 Payments may be made by cash, cheque, money order, debit card or VISA/Mastercard and are due after completion of each appointment.
 In some cases a payment plan may be arranged.

 Patients having private dental plans are responsible for paying their accounts.
 We will assist in the completion of your insurance forms.
 You will receive payment from your insurance company.

 You should get the necessary forms and authorization before starting treatment.
 We will collect directly from the government agency.
 You are responsible for any balances not covered by government agencies.

 - Make sure you have enough time to keep appointments before agreeing to become a patient.

 - Each appointment may be up to three hours in length.

 - Please be on time.

-- If you cannot keep an appointment, please contact your student at least twenty-four (24) hours before the appointment.
+- If you cannot keep an appointment, please contact your student at least forty-eight (48) hours before the appointment.
 This will allow the student to appoint another patient.

-- Cancelling on short notice or missing more than three appointments may result in your cancellation from the clinic.
+- Cancelling on short notice or missing more than two appointments may result in your cancellation from the clinic.

 - Pay regularly as treatments are completed.

 Patient Selection and Screening Appointment Results

 Your first visit will be a Screening appointment.
 This short examination allows us to determine your dental needs and your suitability as a patient for the clinic.
 In some cases the type of treatment needed by the patient is too complex for our students.
 If you are suitable and wish to become a patient we will assign you to a student who will contact you to set up an appointment for a detailed examination.
 The length of time between screening and beginning of treatment varies based on the needs of the students, your requirements, and the time of the academic year.